Contact us today for your Free Quote

 More clothes are being made, bought, and thrown away than ever before – clothing production has doubled since 2000, with people buying 60% more garments recently than they did at the turn of the millennium.
 The fashion industry currently accounts for 10% of humanity’s total carbon emissions, that’s more than all international flights and maritime shipping combined.

 In this current global climate, it is imperative that we do our part in reducing waste and conserving the earth’s precious resources.
 One way we can contribute to this effort is by recycling our clothes.
-Donating clothes to TRAID, London’s answer to recycling clothes, not only helps to reduce the amount of fabric waste in landfills, but it also supports a great cause.
+Donating clothes to charities like Oxfam or the British Heart Foundation not only helps to reduce the amount of textile waste in landfills, but it also supports a great cause.

 To be more sustainable, why not reuse or alter the clothes you have?
 The material from your clothes is very versatile and can be made into any new garment or accessory.
 Healthline has created an excellent guide on how you can convert your old clothes into a usable facemask.